Best Intraday Trading Strategies and Tips for Beginners

 Source: Stock Pathshala

 With the reversal trading strategy, you will need to look for signs that a current trend is about to reverse direction.
-Here traders look for securities that have a high probability of a reversal of their current trend.
-Once they have identified stocks that will undergo this, they go ahead and place their trades.
-It is important to note that doing so involves a high level of difficulty as it is hard to pinpoint when the stocks will pivot.
+Traders can also analyze reversal candlestick patterns, which can indicate a potential shift in momentum.
+These patterns help identify securities with a high probability of trend reversal.
+Once traders identify such stocks that will undergo this, they go ahead and place their trades.
+It is important to note that doing so involves a high level of difficulty, as it is hard to pinpoint when the stocks will pivot.

 5. Breakout Trading Strategy